chadkluck/serverless-sam-8ball-example/README.md

 If you scroll down you'll see Environment variables which is set to the parameters we passed to our template and in turn our template assigned to the Lambda environment.
 If we change the value on this page, just like with the code, it will be overwritten on the next deploy.

-If you scroll down to the Tags section you'll see 4 tags that are automatically created by CloudFormation as well as the ones we assigned.
+If you go into the Configuration tab and into the Tags section you'll see 4 tags that are automatically created by CloudFormation as well as the ones we assigned.

 Go ahead and return to the web page you have open for your 8Ball (test) API and ask a few questions while hitting refresh because we're going to check the logs next.
+(If you closed it, you can go to the CloudFormation stack and find it under Outputs.)

 ### CloudWatch Logs